davidkhala/davidkhala/README.md

     #2) Think before you type.
     #3) With great power comes great responsibility.
-*Make the easy things easy and the hard things possible* ---- Perl community *Boldness does win the game—being different and not following what everybody else is doing.* ---- Safra Catz at OCW 2022
+*Make the easy things easy and the hard things possible* ---- Perl community

+*Boldness does win the game -- being different and not following what everybody else is doing.* ---- Safra Catz at OCW 2022